arsal214/bin-bear/JOBBER_API_DOCUMENTATION.md

 ---

 ## Quick Start Flow

+### For BinBear (Recommended Company Integration):

+1. **One-time Company Setup:**
+   - Admin calls `GET /api/company/jobber/auth`
+   - Admin visits authorization URL **with main BinBear account** (`contact@binbears.com`)
+   - Completes OAuth authorization
+   - Now the entire system is authorized!

+2. **Daily Operations:**
+   - Any user can call `POST /api/company/create-client`
+   - All clients are created in **BinBear main account**
+   - No individual user authorization needed
+   - Centralized client management

+3. **Check Status Anytime:**
+   - `GET /api/company/jobber/status` - Check if company account is connected
+   - `POST /api/company/jobber/refresh` - Manually refresh company token if needed

+### Legacy User-Level Flow:
 1. **Login** to get your Bearer token.
 2. **Authorize Jobber** via `/api/jobber/auth` and complete the OAuth flow.
 3. Use your Bearer token to access Jobber-powered endpoints like creating clients, fetching clients, and getting available times.

+### Migration from User-Level to Company-Level:

+If you're currently using user-level integration:
+1. Complete company authorization (steps above)
+2. Switch to using `/api/company/create-client` instead of `/api/create-client`
+3. All new clients will go to your main account
+4. Existing clients remain in individual user accounts (can be migrated manually if needed)